If you’re constantly comparing yourself to what you see on social media, you’ll always fall short.

 – MK, Founder of #blkcreatives

 Further Reading: Love that quote from the book above?
 It’s from one of the smartest affirmation books we’ve ever seen, made for us buy us.
-It’s Michell C. Clark’s ‘Keep It 100’ – cop it on Amazon or pick it up from your local bookstore thanks to IndieBound.
+It’s Michell C. Clark’s ‘Keep It 100’ – cop it right here on Bookshop to support a local bookstore.

 “We are privileged to be #blkcreatives during a time such as this.
 But our privilege is also a responsibility and a commitment to our past, present, and future.”
 Read: Reminders from Beyoncé’s Homecoming